Nicolás Gómez Dávila

-Nicolás Gómez Dávila (Note: /es/) (18 May 1913 – 17 May 1994) was a Colombian philosopher and aphorist sometimes referred to as "Nietzsche from the Andes."
+Nicolás Gómez Dávila (Note: /es/) (18 May 1913 – 17 May 1994) was a Colombian philosopher and aphorist.
+He is sometimes referred to as the "Nietzsche of the Andes."

 For a long time not appearing particularly interested in a mass propagation of his work, Gómez Dávila remained an obscure figure until the final few years of his life, when translations attracted important attention, mainly in German-speaking countries.

-He was one of the most radical critics of modernity whose work consists almost entirely of aphorisms which he called "escolios" ("scholia" or "glosses").
+Gómez Dávila was a staunch critic of modernity.
+His work consists almost entirely of aphorisms which he called "escolios" ("scholia" or "glosses").